 The hotel has 181 rooms of which 25 are suites.
 At night the mood is seduction and luxury as small candles greet guests in their rooms when they return from dinner.
 This love of luxury has now transferred itself to a new project – Columbus Destination.
 “We are developing the Columbus brand here in Monaco and creating evocative and special events,” says Aspegren.
 “In January we had a ‘Night at the Circus,’ when we took over the famed Monaco Circus for one night for a dinner for 700 people attending the Relais Chateau congress.
 We had the circus ringleader, and four acts from the actual circus and all the staff where dressed in circus-themed outfits.”

 Preparing dinner for 700 of the world’s top hoteliers was a challenge but also a triumph.
 “We brought in a huge truck from Strasbourg which we made into a kitchen and we cooked Veal rose – medium pink for 700 people and it was medium pink for everyone.”
 He emphasises this last point as he is clearly enormously proud of the difficult accomplishment of producing perfect food for hundreds of people.
 “We had a precise and perfect organisation and timing.
-At the end, all the guests gave us a standing ovation.
+In the end, all the guests gave us a standing ovation.
 It was an extraordinary evening.”

 Another extraordinary evening of Columbus Destination was the cocktail party in the beautiful Princess Grace Rose Garden, which is a garden designed by Prince Rainier and dedicated to the woman he loved, his wife Princess Grace.
 “It was the first time anyone had been allowed to have a cocktail party in the Princess Grace Rose Garden,” he says.